An endurance rider and her husband have developed an innovative way of keeping toddlers safe and involved at the yard.

 “We’ve made adaptations to the original to make it safer and are trying to get a patent.

 “We have a company which makes wheelbarrows that is interested in making it for us.”

 The couple have also looked at introducing cushioning to the seat, which can be adjusted as children grow to keep them secure and comfortable.

 Having little ones at the yard can seem like a lot of hard work, but there are ways of ensuring…

-As children head back to school this week, horsey parents may be experiencing a cold, sinking feeling in the pit…
+As children head back to school after Christmas, horsey parents may be experiencing a cold, sinking feeling in the pit…

 The initial design was shared on social media and has gone viral.